Taylor Swift And Travis Kelce Are The Unofficial Mascots Of Cuffing Season

 AdvertisementADVERTISEMENT

 Although I’ve been in denial, when I reached out to friends and experts, they all unanimously agreed: Cuffing season is real.
 “We have an innate biological desire to connect, and connecting with someone and finding someone to essentially nest with is really what cuffing season is,” says Marissa Nelson, LMFT, relationship and intimacy expert for BLK, a dating and lifestyle app for the Black community.
-Agreeing with my hypothesis above, Nelson says it’s all the more amplified when winter arrives — even in a place like Florida where it’s warmer than usual, due to the fact that Daylight Savings Time also has an effect on us all.
+Agreeing with my hypothesis above, Nelson says it’s all the more amplified when winter arrives — due to the fact that Daylight Savings Time also has an effect on us all.

 Shan Boodram, sexologist and a Bumble sex and relationship expert, says that cuffing season has always and will always be a thing — she even goes as far to say that it’s kind of an evolutionary ordeal.
 “From a historical context, winter was dangerous and it was a time when there was scarce food … it was logical to pair bond with somebody during the colder months to ensure your safety and to ensure genetic fitness,” she says.
 “The point of cuffing season is to go through your roster from the summer and select one person who you’re going to watch endless Netflix with and have sex with and stop yourself from being bored, because there’s less social opportunities in the winter, and then do away with that person in spring so that you can start the cycle all over.”